MS Earth and Environmental Sciences(opens in new window)

-The MS programs in Geosciences and Environmental Sciences are both designed for students who wish to transition from an undergraduate degree to the workforce in professional science, or for students who desire additional research experience before entering a postgraduate degree program.
-Several tracks of study are available, including geology, hydrology, atmospheric sciences, applied ecology and the Professional Masters Program.
+The MS program in Earth and Environmental Sciences is designed for students who wish to transition from an undergraduate degree to the workforce in professional science, or for students who desire additional research experience before entering a Ph.D. program.
+The program consists of 30 units of advanced coursework and directed individual study.
+It is possible to focus your studies in one of several areas, including geology, hydrology, atmospheric sciences and applied ecology.
 The curriculum is composed of several core courses within a discipline followed by courses selected by the student’s individual needs or interest.

-Our faculty conducts active research in applied ecology, ecohydrology, geochemistry, hydrology, atmospheric science, volcanology, structural geology, paleontology, sedimentary geology, igneous petrology and economic geology.
+Our faculty conducts active research in applied ecology, geochemistry, hydrology, atmospheric science, volcanology, paleontology, sedimentary geology, igneous petrology and economic geology.
+To be accepted into the research-based track, you must have the support of a faculty mentor before applying.

 The department maintains high expectations and standards for professional conduct and productivity which prepare students to meet their specific goals.